HumbertoBM2/Tractor-dashboard/README.md

 The repository is organized into three main folders:

 1. **FTDI Codes:**
     - Contains an Arduino code to use if an FTDI module is unavailable.
 The code can be uploaded to an Arduino to utilize its RX and TX ports.

 2. **RPi Codes:**
    - Contains two Python scripts:
      - `config.py`: Contains plot characteristics and serial communication settings between the STM32 and the RPi.
      - `main.py`: Contains plotting and saving functions.
 This is the script you need to run.

+3. **RPi Codes V2:**
+    - Contains optimized versions of the scripts in the `RPi Codes` folder.
+These scripts utilize threading and queues to ensure real-time updating of the graphs.
+      - `config.py`: Contains plot characteristics and serial communication settings between the STM32 and the RPi.
+      - `main.py`: Contains plotting and saving functions, optimized for real-time performance.

-3. **STM32 Codes:**
+5. **STM32 Codes:**
      - Contains all the header and source files used to code the MCU and the circuit components.
      - The file to compile in the STM32 Cube IDE is `main.c`.

+6. **STM32 Codes RTOS:**
+    - Contains an RTOS-supported version of the STM32 project.
+This modification features:
+      - Priority scheduling.
+      - Intercommunication between tasks.
+      - Shared resources management.
+      - Capability of simulating the tractor's blinkers with LEDs.

 ## Prerequisites